 What makes this result attractive is its relatively simple proof.
-The techniques used in the proof give hope of - and pave the way for - resolving the flowing conjecture.
+The techniques used in the proof give hope of resolving the flowing conjecture.
 An interesting feature of the proof is the interplay between the clutter \mathbb{F} and its blocker $b(\mathbb{F})$; if we fail to find one of the desired minors in the clutter, we switch to the blocker and find a desired minor there.
-Theorem 1 is a consequence of a stronger result stated in the next section.
+Theorem 1 is a consequence of a stronger statement stated in the next section.